 They travel by boat...

 Distance isn’t the only barrier to getting children vaccinated.
-UNICEF works with community advocates to dispel myths and make sure families know the life-saving benefits of routine immunisations.
+UNICEF works with community advocates to debunk myths and make sure families know the life-saving benefits of routine immunisations.

 And, they work on the go